wcandillon/eslint-plugin-ts-exports/Readme.md

-# 🚨 Currently a draft 🚨
+# 🚨 Do Not Use it 🚨
 This plugin is not in a usable state at the moment.
 We are trying to figure out a way to maintain a clean dependency tree without using too much resources.

 ESLint wrapper for ts-prune